 Western Storm captain Sophie Luff has been one of the most consistent players on the county circuit for some time and is finally seeing her performances handed the recognition they deserve.

-Storm teammate Heather Knight namechecked her in 2020 when discussing players who might challenge for an international call-up on the back of signing a domestic professional contract.
+Storm teammate and England skipper Heather Knight namechecked her in 2020 when discussing players who might challenge for an international call-up on the back of signing a domestic professional contract, and she backed up that praise in 2021 by finishing the summer as the country's leading run-scorer in the Heyhoe Flint Trophy.

 Born in Lympsham near Weston-super-Mare, she was brought up in a cricketing family, with her father and brother both keen players.